 Our general partner is required to keep appropriate books and records with respect to our business at our principal offices.
-Our books are maintained, for both federal income tax and financial reporting purposes, our fiscal year end is December 31.
+Our books are maintained, for both federal income tax and financial reporting purposes, on an accrual basis.
+For both federal income tax and financial reporting purposes, our fiscal year end is December 31.